girish-radhakrishnan-250894/semi_active_suspension_quarter_car/README.md

 # active_suspension_quarter_car
- Quarter car with active suspension system that controls the sprung mass displacement
+ Quarter car with semi-active suspension system that controls damping cofficient and hence the sprung mass displacement